drycheetah/LiveLoader/README.md

 # ModLoader
-A simple native android mod loader that doesn't require permissions
+A simple native android mod loader that doesn't require permissions with JNI_OnLoad support

 ## How to use
 1. Load the lib